khanr1/GitTuto/README.md

 # GitTuto

-These a my personal small notes about the most basic Git commands and configuration.
+These are my personal  notes about the most basic Git commands and configuration.

 ## Connecting to Github with SSH